MyTooliT/Dashboard/C-RIO Dashboard en.md

 ![active](assets/active.png)

+#### Controls for the rule
+There are two buttons at the bottom of the screen.
+The "freigabe Regler" button can be used like the digital input which activates the rule engine.
+If you press the button it will change the name to "Regler freigegeben" and the "Sens" graph will change to 1.
+If you press it again it will change it's name back and the "Sens" graph will go back to 0.
+The "Reset Regler" button is only needed if the system is used in the "stop" mode.

 ## Stability-Parameters

 Depending on which mode is set active, different parameters can be  changed.
-To change said parameters to new values, press the "update"  Button on the bottom (with "Window length" being the only exception in  "Watch" mode).
+To change said parameters to new values, press the "update" button on the bottom (with "Window length" being the only exception in  "Watch" mode).

 ![parameter](assets/parameter.png)